lukasjoc/neoconfig/README.md

 # neoconfig

-> a minimal neovim config using lazy, mason, treesitter, blink, telescope and others..
+> a minimal neovim config using lazy, treesitter, blink, telescope and others..